 “Of course.
 That’s why I brought you here.
 To ride.”

-And the painted horses go up and down, round and round.
-And the park spins by all green with summertime.
-We will be young forever, she thinks.
-This is our forever summer as she watches her little boy dreaming as he rides the merry-go-round.
+And the painted horses go round and round while the park spins through another summertime.
+This is our forever summer, she thinks, as she watches her little boy riding the merry-go-round.

-Years fly.
-So many years.
-The next time, she holds her granddaughter’s hand and they watch the horses.
-Her little granddaughter is a tiny thing, but brave.
-Like grandma, she has a passion for horses.
-She too is a dreamer.
+The next time she comes, she is holding her granddaughter’s hand.
+They watch the horses.
+Her little granddaughter is a tiny thing, with a passion for horses.
+A dreamer.
 She rides and rides and finally, it’s time to go.
 Long shadows lie across the sidewalks and the carousel is about to close for the day.
-The woman is not old, but she can feel the shades of long future years and wonders if she will ever be here again.
-Will she will ever hear the calliope play?
-Ride the wooden horses?
-Will she still dream of what might yet be?
+As they take their leave, she wonders if she will ever be here again to hear the calliope play?

-No more real horses in her life, but today she is young.
-She feels a bit weird, like a distorted fun house mirror image of the child she used to be.
-Are these the same wooden horses she rode as a little girl, when she still thought anything was possible?
-While she formed her dreams of what she could be, would be?
-What life might be?
+No more real horses in her life, but today — briefly — she is young.
+She feels as if she is looking at herself through a fun house mirror.
+Are these the same wooden horses she rode as a girl?